Tigers vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Missouri vs. Princeton: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 7 seed Missouri Tigers (25-9) are favored by 6.5 points against the No. 15 seed Princeton Tigers (22-8) for their NCAA Tournament matchup on Saturday.
-A trip to the Sweet 16 will be awarded to the winner of the 7-15 South Region bracket contest, which tips off at 6:10 PM on TNT.
-The matchup has an over/under of 150 points.
+The No. 7 seed Missouri Tigers (25-9) will take to the court against the No. 15 seed Princeton Tigers (22-8) on Saturday with a spot in the Sweet 16 of the NCAA Tournament up for grabs.
+Missouri is a 6.5-point favorite to take a step forward in the bracket, which begins at 6:10 PM on TNT.
+The point total for the matchup is set at 149.

 Missouri vs. Princeton Odds & Info